Frequently Asked Questions

 4. How do I get started and what does process include?
 The first step is to contact us to arrange an initial consultation meeting.
 At this meeting we will gather information, discuss your concerns, and clarify your goals.
 We will then make recommendations and outline a collaborative plan of action. https://summitcenter.us/services/getting-started/

 5. How long will it take to have testing results?
 The amount of time it takes to complete an evaluation depends on the scope of the evaluation, amount of time needed to complete test administration, scheduling, and the number of evaluators involved in your child’s assessment.
-The number of weeks can range from a few weeks to 12 weeks depending on the evaluation plan specifically tailored for your child.
+It will take a few weeks or more depending on the evaluation plan specifically tailored for your child.
 We do our best to accommodate timelines related to school or program admittance.

 6. What is the cost?
 The cost of the evaluation is based on what is being assessed and the associated time it takes to complete the assessment.
 All services are billed at an hourly rate.
 Contact the office at (925) 939-7500 or (310) 478-6505 for more specific information.

 8. Do you see adults?
 Yes, we do.
-Many of our services can also be beneficial to adults who may be struggling with giftedness, twice-exceptionality, parenting, organization, or other issues.
+Many of our services can also be beneficial to adults who may be struggling with giftedness, twice-exceptionality, learning differences, parenting, or other issues.